 That covers the basic and most popular wagers, but there is even more to consider.
 Included are parlays, which is when you tie multiple choices on a single bet slip.
 This type of bet is a high-risk, high-reward wager, and beginner bettors should proceed with caution.

 You should keep in mind that odds may vary from book to book, so you should take the time to shop around for the best prices.
 For example, DraftKings may have odds of -150 on a moneyline favorite, while PointsBet is at -140 on that side.

-For a long time, Las Vegas it was the only place in the US with legal sports betting.
-These days, the legal sports betting environment is changing at a rapidly.
-Legal states have attracted top sportsbooks, and they’re doing their best on the numbers front, as well.
+For a long time, Las Vegas was the only place in the US with legal sports betting.
+These days, the legal sports betting environment is changing rapidly.
+Legal states have attracted top sportsbooks, and they’re doing their best on the numbers-front, as well.
 In fact, you’ll find that the odds and lines from Iowa sportsbooks are comparable to what you’ll see coming out in the desert.

 At a basic level, the process for setting odds is similar regardless of the sport.
 Oddsmakers are analyzing everything that could impact the outcome to come to a conclusion.